hyperledger/besu-docs/docs/HowTo/Monitor/Elastic-Stack.md

 [Besu Sample Networks](https://github.com/PegaSysEng/besu-sample-networks) provides example implementations using Elastic Stack for log management.

-The [Filebeat] and [Metricbeat] configurations ingest the logs and output them to Redis for storage.
-Redis provides a highly available mechanism enabling log storage by any of the Elastic Beats and pulled by Logstash as required.
+The [Filebeat] configuration ingests logs and the [Metricbeat] configuration collects metrics from the nodes at regular defined intervals and outputs them to Redis for storage.
+Redis provides a highly available mechanism enabling storage by any of the Elastic Beats and pulled by Logstash as required.

 The [pipeline configuration] defines the JSON format used for Besu logs and automatically picks up any new log fields.